andya17/andya17.github.io/_pages/gis.md

 toc: true
 ---

-## Least Cost Surface Reproduction Study
+## Wildlife Corridor Cost Surface Reproduction Study
 I completed the following project with a classmate in the Middlebury College course Open GIScience in Fall 2023.
-We attempted to reproduce a least cost raster output from QGIS in R through the use of spatial analysis packages such as `raster`, `stars`, and `tmap`.
+We attempted to reproduce a least cost raster output from QGIS in R through the use of packages such as `raster`, `stars`, and `tmap`.
 I provided CRediT roles to reflect the balance of work between the contributors at the conclusion of the report linked below.

 Access the published OSF page, created by instructor Dr. Joseph Holler to detail the project, at [this link](https://osf.io/djp97/).